-We have evaluated our loans and investments, mortgage related securities, investments in equity affiliates, junior subordinated notes and CDOs, in order to determine if they qualify as Variable Interest Entities ("VIEs") or as variable interests in VIEs.
-This evaluation resulted in our determination that our bridge loans, junior participation loans, mezzanine loans, preferred equity investments, investments in equity affiliates, junior subordinated notes, CDOs, and investments in mortgage related securities are potential VIEs.
+We have evaluated our loans and investments, mortgage related securities, investments in equity affiliates, junior subordinated notes, CDOs and CLO, in order to determine if they qualify as Variable Interest Entities ("VIEs") or as variable interests in VIEs.
+This evaluation resulted in our determination that our bridge loans, junior participation loans, mezzanine loans, preferred equity investments, investments in equity affiliates, junior subordinated notes, CDOs, CLO and investments in debt securities were potential VIEs or variable interests in VIEs.
 A VIE is defined as an entity in which equity investors (i) do not have the characteristics of a controlling financial interest, and/or (ii) do not have sufficient equity at risk for the entity to finance its activities without additional financial support from other parties.
 A VIE is required to be consolidated by its primary beneficiary, which is defined as the party that (i) has the power to control the activities that most significantly impact the VIE's economic performance and (ii) has the obligation to absorb losses of the VIE that could potentially be significant to the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE.

-We consolidate our three CDO subsidiaries, which qualify as VIEs, of which we are the primary beneficiary.
-These CDOs invest in real estate and real estate-related securities and are financed by the issuance of CDO debt securities.
-We, or one of our affiliates, is named collateral manager, servicer, and special servicer for all CDO collateral assets which we believes gives us the power to direct the most significant economic activities of the entity.
-We also have exposure to CDO losses to the extent of our equity interests and also have rights to waterfall payments in excess of required payments to CDO bond investors.
-As a result of consolidation, equity interests in these CDOs have been eliminated, and the Consolidated Balance Sheet reflects both the assets held and debt issued by the CDOs to third parties.
-Our operating results and cash flows include the gross amounts related to CDO assets and liabilities as opposed to our net economic interests in the CDO entities.
+We consolidate our CDO and CLO subsidiaries, which qualify as VIEs, of which we are the primary beneficiary.
+These CDOs and CLOs invest in real estate and real estate-related securities and are financed by the issuance of CDO and CLO debt securities.
+We, or one of our affiliates, is named collateral manager, servicer, and special servicer for all CDO and CLO collateral assets which we believes gives us the power to direct the most significant economic activities of the entity.
+We also have exposure to CDO and CLO losses to the extent of our equity interests and also have rights to waterfall payments in excess of required payments to CDO and CLO bond investors.
+As a result of consolidation, equity interests in these CDOs and CLOs have been eliminated, and the Consolidated Balance Sheet reflects both the assets held and debt issued by the CDOs and CLOs to third parties.
+Our operating results and cash flows include the gross amounts related to CDO and CLO assets and liabilities as opposed to our net economic interests in the CDO and CLO entities.

-As of December 31, 2011, we have determined that we are not the primary beneficiary of 47 VIEs in which we have a variable interest.
-These VIEs had an aggregate carrying amount of \$644.2 million and exposure to real estate debt of approximately \$5.7 billion at December 31, 2011.
+As of December 31, 2012, we have determined that we are not the primary beneficiary of 54 VIEs in which we have a variable interest.
+These VIEs had an aggregate carrying amount of \$655.0 million and exposure to real estate debt of approximately \$4.6 billion at December 31, 2012.
 For all other investments, we have determined they are not VIEs or variable interests in VIEs.
 As such, we have continued to account for these loans and investments as a loan or joint venture, as appropriate.
 A summary of our identified VIEs or variable interests in VIEs is presented in Note 9 of the "Notes to Consolidated Financial Statements" set forth in Item 8 hereof.